caligiu/entrainment_eeg/README.md

-# Entrainment EEG â€“ Sentence Rhythm Perception
+# Entrainment EEG Sentence Rhythm Perception

 This repository contains documentation, scripts, and stimulus material related to an EEG experiment investigating neural entrainment to rhythmic sentence structures.